samjarman/InspireKit/README.md

 The segment of video was found [here](https://vimeo.com/125095515) and was released under a [Creative Commons Attribution Non-Commercial Share-Alike licence](http://creativecommons.org/licenses/by-nc-sa/3.0/) meaning you are free to remix and have as much fun as you like.

 Props to LaBeouf, Rönkkö & Turner in collaboration with Central Saint Martins BA Fine Art 2015 students. csmbafa15.co.uk

+## Sam, this is stupid.
+Yes.
+Yes it is.
+But have you seen [DogeKit](https://github.com/samjarman/DogeKit)?!